Personal luxury car: 1970s

-The mid-size Chrysler Cordoba was introduced in 1975 as the company's first coupe produced specifically for the personal luxury market (despite the company declaring earlier that there would "never be a smaller Chrysler").
-The Cordoba used vintage styling cues like Rolls-Royce-style radiator grilles, opera windows, and vinyl roofs.
-By 1975, other models that had entered the personal luxury car segment included the AMC Matador (second generation), Buick Regal, Dodge Charger (fourth generation).
+The mid-size Chrysler Cordoba was introduced in 1975 as the company's first coupe explicitly produced for the personal luxury market (despite the company declaring earlier that there would "never be a smaller Chrysler").
+The Cordoba used vintage styling cues such as Rolls-Royce-style radiator grilles, opera windows, and vinyl roofs.
+By 1975, other models that had entered the personal luxury car segment included the AMC Matador (second generation), Buick Regal, and Dodge Charger (fourth generation).
 The two highest-selling personal luxury cars for 1975 were the Chevrolet Monte Carlo and the Chrysler Cordoba.

-During the mid-1970s, luxury features become more common in compact and subcompact cars.
+During the mid-1970s, luxury features became more common in compact and subcompact cars.
 The 1978 Plymouth Sapporo coupe (a rebadged Mitsubishi Galant Lambda built in Japan) was marketed as a personal luxury car, featuring a vinyl roof with stainless steel targa band, velour interior, "luxury" wheel covers with whitewall tires, and various power accessories.

 For the 1977 model year, the Ford Thunderbird (seventh generation) was downsized to an intermediate-size platform (based on the Ford LTD II), shedding nearly 10 in of length and 900 lb of weight.
 It was repositioned as the replacement for the Ford Elite and sold alongside the closely related Mercury Cougar (fourth generation).
 The Thunderbird was assembled using a mix of body, interior, and trim parts from the previous year's Ford Elite, Mercury Montego, and Mercury Cougar, plus unique styling for the rear bodywork.
 This generation became the best-selling in the history of the Ford Thunderbird.
 Helped by a $2,700 price reduction from 1976, over 318,000 sold in 1977 and 352,000 in 1978 (the best single sales year in Thunderbird history), followed by 295,000 in 1979.

-The 1978 Buick Regal, Chevrolet Monte Carlo, Oldsmobile Cutlass Supreme, and the Pontiac Grand Prix were among the first of the personal luxury cars to be radically downsized, resulting in weight reductions of more than 900 lb and exterior dimensions similar to compact cars (e.g. the Chevrolet Nova, Ford Granada and Dodge Dart).
+The 1978 Buick Regal, Chevrolet Monte Carlo, Oldsmobile Cutlass Supreme, and the Pontiac Grand Prix were among the first of the personal luxury cars to be radically downsized, resulting in weight reductions of more than 900 lb and exterior dimensions similar to compact cars (e.g., the Chevrolet Nova, Ford Granada, and Dodge Dart).

-For 1979, Cadillac Eldorado (tenth generation), Buick Riviera (sixth generation) and Oldsmobile Toronado (third generation) were downsized to an intermediate-sized front-wheel-drive platform, resulting in a 20 in reduction in length in the case of the Eldorado.
+For 1979, Cadillac Eldorado (tenth generation), Buick Riviera (sixth generation), and Oldsmobile Toronado (third generation) were downsized to an intermediate-sized front-wheel-drive platform, resulting in a 20 in reduction in length in the case of the Eldorado.
 Engines were also downsized, with V6 engines available in the Riviera and Toronado models for the first time.
 The Riviera was named the 1979 Motor Trend Car of the Year.
 Sales more than doubled to 52,181 for 1979 and reached 48,621 units for the similar 1980 models.